This by far is not the only blue grotto in the world – but certainly the most famous one.

 Caves

-Recommended books
+WorldYellow Recommended books

 Fodor’s The Amalfi Coast, Capri & Naples

 Abundant color photos, combined with thorough coverage, bring one of Italy’s most beautiful destinations to dazzling life.
-The Bay of Naples and neighboring Amalfi Coast epitomize southern Italy at its best: in one concentrated area travelers find spectacular natural beauty, world-class art, rich history, and that quintessential Italian zest for living.
+The Bay of Naples and neighboring Amalfi Coast epitomize southern Italy at its best: in one concentrated area, travelers find spectacular natural beauty, world-class art, rich history, and that quintessential Italian zest for living.

 Walking on the Amalfi Coast

 The 32 routes in this guidebook explore the coastline between Sorrento and Amalfi, together with the islands of Capri and Ischia.
-Ranging from 3km to 11km, the hikes are all designed to be fitted into a single day, with a panoramic picnic stop halfway round and perhaps a plunge into the sparkling Mediterranean at the end.
+Ranging from 3km to 11km, the hikes are all designed to be fitted into a single day, with a panoramic picnic stop halfway around and perhaps a plunge into the sparkling Mediterranean at the end.